Walter Reed National Military Medical Center: Modernization

 In August 1960, a $5.6 million expansion project was initiated and consisted of two five-story wings attached to the main building's east side.
 Completed in the summer of 1963, Buildings 7 and 8 provided space for 258 beds and replaced the World War II-era ward buildings.

 In January 1973, the mission of the Naval Medical Center was modified to include the provision: "to provide coordinated dispensary health care services as an integral element of the Naval Regional Health Care System, including shore activities, as may be assigned."
 This change established the National Naval Medical Center Region and placed all U.S. Navy health care facilities under the authority of the medical center's commanding officer.

 New inpatient buildings and the Naval Medical Center were consolidated on September 1, 1973, forming the National Naval Medical Center.
 In 1975, an extensive renovation began, which included the construction of two new buildings: Building 9, a three-story outpatient structure, and Building 10, a seven-story, 500 bed inpatient facility, with a combined area of more than 880,000 square feet (82,000 m2).

 In 1979, the remaining temporary buildings were replaced with a multi-level staff-parking garage.
 This addition made National Naval Medical Center one of the largest medical facilities in the nation.
 The original Naval Medical Center tower was since listed on the National Register of Historic Places by the U.S. Department of the Interior.

 Facility merger

 In accordance with the 2005 Base Realignment and Closure recommendations, the Office of Integration (OI) was formed in November 2005 to oversee the merger of the Walter Reed Army Medical Center (WRAMC) and the National Naval Medical Center (NNMC).
-That merged facility was to be staffed by Army, Navy, and Air Force medical personnel and become the core of an integrated military medicine system in the National Capital Region (NCR).
-That in 2005 were three medical centers, a small community hospital, and 19 clinics offering medical care to military beneficiaries in the NCR was to become, with oversight of the OI, a single tri-service medical center, a large tri-service hospital in Northern Virginia, and 20 area clinics.
+This merged facility was to be staffed by Army, Navy, and Air Force medical personnel and become the core of an integrated military medicine system in the National Capital Region (NCR).
+Three medical centers, a small community hospital, and 19 clinics offering medical care to military beneficiaries in the NCR were to become, with oversight of the OI, a single tri-service medical center, a large tri-service hospital in Northern Virginia, and 20 area clinics.